joergschultzelutter/robotframework-aprslib/README.md

 - Apart from minor helper methods for the connection setup and field check/retrieval, this Robot Framework library does not offer any additional keywords for exchanging data in a proper way.
 (Almost) every feature that the original [aprslib](https://github.com/rossengeorgiev/aprs-python) offers is supported by this Robot library - nothing more and nothing less.

-- The current version of the Robot Framework does not support WHILE loops (planned for RF 5.x) which would permit the Robot script to run endlessly (when needed).
-Loops can only be triggered with the help of finite FOR loops.
-This should be enough for testing but unless a real WHILE loop is made available for the Robot Framework, you can't build an APRS messaging server which will not terminate after a certain point in time.

 - The ```Receive APRS Packet``` keyword has no timeout which means that it will only return from its code if it has found a message that is to be returned to Robot.
 If you depend on timeout, you may need to amend your APRS-IS filter settings and handle the filter process in your code.

 - The keyword ``Send APRS Packet`` will __not__ check whether the APRS-IS connection has been establised read-only (``N0CALL`` call sign) or read-write.